 All Allied Health Programs include a clinical practicum.
 All clinical sites require the following information be on record at the school's Health Services.
+If you have any questions about the program, please see our Allied Health FAQ.

 Failure to submit this information will prohibit the student from participating in the clinical area.
 A health form may be obtained from the Health Services Office if one has not already been received by mail or by clicking here.